26 Selecting a sustainable horizontal discretization

 \[ \begin{align} \md{q} = \frac{\partial q}{\partial t} + \mathbf{v}\cdot\nabla q &= 0,\\ \frac{\partial\rho}{\partial t} + \mathbf{v}\cdot\nabla \rho + \rho\nabla\cdot\mathbf{v} &= 0,\\ \Rightarrow \frac{\partial\newtilde{q}}{\partial t} + \nabla\cdot \mathbf{j}_{\newtilde{q}} &= 0, \end{align} \]

-where the size $\mathbf{j}_{\newtilde{q}} \coloneqq \newtilde{q}\mathbf{v}$ denotes the flow of size $q$.
-You define it
+where the quantity $\mathbf{j}_{\newtilde{q}} \coloneqq \newtilde{q}\mathbf{v}$ denotes the flux of the quantity $q$.
+Defining

 \[ \begin{align} Q \coloneqq \int_A\newtilde{q}d^3r \end{align} \]